 Saute tender green beans seasoning it with minimal spices; chili powder, salt and Kolhapuri masala for a delicious side dish.
 With just 3 ingredients, side dish is cooks in under 15 minutes.

 For the next three days, I shall share 3 ingredients recipes.
 One tps or less of oil, sugar, pepper and chili powder, tempering ingredients and salt are all considered as one ingredient.

-Keeping this in mind, I made a quick and tasty saute with tender beans that needed to be used up very soon.
+Keeping this in mind, I made a quick and tasty saute with tender beans.
 I had some Kolhapuri masala which is quite flavorful and used it as the main seasoning ingredient for the beans.

 - Wash and cut beans into ¼” pieces.

 - Add green beans, salt and mix.